mbernste/mbernste.github.io/_posts/2020-12-20-matrices_as_functions.md

   - linear algebra
 ---

 *At the core of linear algebra is the idea that matrices represent functions.
-In this post, we'll look at a few common functions and discuss their corresponding matrix.*
+In this post, we'll look at a few common, elementary functions and discuss their corresponding matrices.*

 Introduction
 ----------------